python-pillow/Pillow/docs/handbook/writing-your-own-file-decoder.rst

 :py:class:`PIL.ImageFile.PyDecoder` and should at least override the decode method.
 File decoders should be registered using :py:meth:`PIL.Image.register_decoder`.
-As in the C implementation of the file decoders, there are three stages in the lifetime of a Python based file decoder:
+As in the C implementation of the file decoders, there are three stages in the lifetime of a Python-based file decoder:

 1. Setup: Pillow looks for the decoder in the registry, then instantiates the class.